John Hutton (Conservative politician)

 John Hutton (10 January 1847 – 19 December 1921) was a British Conservative politician who was a Member of Parliament in the House of Commons in two periods between 1868 and 1906.

 Hutton was the son of John Hutton of Sowber Hill and his wife Caroline Robson, daughter of Thomas Robson of Holtby Hall, Yorkshire.
 He was educated at Eton College and Christ Church, Oxford.
-He was a lieutenant in the North York Militia and a J.P. for the North Riding of Yorkshire.
+He was commissioned as a Lieutenant in the North York Rifle Militia in 1865 and promoted to Captain in 1869.
+He was also a J.P. for the North Riding of Yorkshire.